DoctorKhan/The-Social-Game-Book/src/40_part/227_the_war_on_play.md

 #### The Path Forward: Reversing the Great Reversal

-*Dr. Rivera's investigation revealed the mechanism.
+*My investigation revealed the mechanism.
 Now we can consciously reverse it.*

 The solution is not to become serious revolutionaries fighting the serious system.
 The solution is to become playful revolutionaries who refuse to take the system's games seriously and instead create better, more joyful, more life-affirming games.